 Vic has been designing posters and programs for LBSC since 2004.
 Besides designing, he writes fiction, and has finished six books.
 Stairway of the Gods is a romantic adventure set in the Philippines.
 Saffron is a sci-fi thriller about the discovery of an underwater race of humans, and Hong Kong Blues is a Hitchcock-style suspense about a jazz singer on the run from Chinese Triads.
 More info at www.vicwarren.com

 Despite growing up about an hour from the Globe Theatre in London, it took British-born Valda Judd more than 20 years of living in America and travels in over 60 countries before discovering her passion for Shakespeare.
 In 2009, she decided to read all of Shakespeare's plays, and since then all her reading has been Shakespeare-related.
-She's attended performances in Stratford-upon-Avon, the Globe, the Oregon Shakespeare Festival, and Blackfriars Playhouse in Staunton, VA.
-She greatly enjoys volunteering with the LBSC and learning all she can about the Bard and his works.
-Holding an M.S. in Education, Valda has worked as a journalist and ESL lecturer and is currently Registrar/Instructor Coordinator for an online business school.
+She's attended performances in Stratford-upon-Avon, the Globe, Blackfriars Playhouse in Staunton, VA, and the Shakespeare Festivals in Oregon and Utah.
+She greatly enjoys arranging the speakers for LBSC's Speaker Series.

 Tim is a professional make-up and effects artist and puppeteer with a long, impressive list of credits.
 He has worked on several of the Spiderman movies, including the most recent.
 He has also recently finished Star Trek into Darkness, Enders Game and Man of Steel.
 This kind of work puts one in strange company, with aliens, mummies, in fact, monsters of all sorts!
 Years and years of working for Disney, 20th Century Fox, A.D.I., and others for TV, film and stage, has come in handy for many LBSC events, including our recreation of the L.A.
 Air Raid of 1942, when we had a visitor from another planet!
 He is also a creative set designer, as he demonstrated with LBSC’s recent Cymbeline and The Gift of the Magi.